gatsbyjs/gatsby/README.md

 The maintenance window for Gatsby v2 closes on April 1, 2021.

 - During this maintenance window, we will continue to address reported bugs in Gatsby v2.
-- After this maintenance window, we will only accept critical security updates for Gatsby v2, and feature requests will be considered for Gatsby V3
+- After the maintenance window closes, we will only accept critical security updates for Gatsby v2.

 ## 📝 License